chitangchin/Cryptozombies-OUTDATED-TRUFFLE/README.md

 # CryptoZombie Solidity Beginner to Intermediate course code

-fully-working version of [CryptoZombies Solidity tutorial](https://cryptozombies.io/) first course.
+Working on a functional version of [CryptoZombies Solidity tutorial](https://cryptozombies.io/) first course and second course.
 Each lesson’s code corresponds 1-to-1 with the original CryptoZombies curriculum, with some adjustments for later solidity versions

 ## What’s inside?